 You don’t need an expensive chair, you need a body with balance.

 If you’d like to learn how to improve this balance my free newsletter can help.
-Sign up by clicking here and I’ll send you several posture correction exercises to help.
+Sign up by clicking here and I’ll send you two posture correction exercises to help.

 Ameet Bhakta BSc, DipHE – I’m a posture correction specialist certified by the Egoscue Institute, and founder of Health Through Posture based in London and Tunbridge Wells.